-How to do Reverse Grip Rows + Bicep Curls:
+How To Do Reverse Grip Rows And Bicep Curls

-Start standing with feet shoulder width apart and core engaged.
+Start standing with feet shoulder-width distance apart and core engaged.
 Hold a dumbbell in each hand at your sides, palms facing outward (underhand/reverse grip or supine curl).

 Keeping your elbows locked by your sides, curl the weights up towards your shoulders.
 Perform two supine bicep curls.

 Then hinge forward at the hips and perform two bent over reverse grip back rows.
 Dumbbells facing out, away from your body (reverse grip), pull the weights back towards your hips as you squeeze your shoulder blades together.
 Stop once your elbows are in line with your rib cage, making a straight line from shoulder to elbow.

 Control the dumbbells back down to the starting position.